 The question arises as to which laws apply in Israel's EEZ.
 Do the planning and building laws apply in this zone?
 And what is the status of the antitrust laws, the environmental protection laws, the labor laws and the tax laws in the EEZ?
-It should be recalled that in contrast to territorial sea in which Israel has full sovereignty and all of its laws apply, in the EEZ the country has only limited sovereign rights.
+It should be recalled that in contrast to territorial waters in which Israel has full sovereignty and all of its laws apply, in the EEZ the country has only limited sovereign rights.
 Essentially, there is currently no legal certainty regarding which laws apply in Israel's EEZ.
 From time to time, Israel decides to apply one law or another based on interpretation, but there are no set guidelines.
-The Maritime Zones Bill was meant to introduce order in this context, including the application of Israeli law; however, the legislation has been delayed.
+The proposed Maritime Zones Law was meant to introduce order in this context, including the application of Israeli law; however, the legislation has been delayed.
 This reality creates legal chaos that harms public interests.
 The issue brings up the question of the basis on which the government can decide to apply certain laws in Israel's EEZ.

-Currently the government bases its authority to apply certain laws in the EEZ primarily on the interpretation of an old law from 1953-the Underwater TerritoriesLaw which includes only one paragraph:
+Currently the government bases it authority to apply certain laws in the EEZ primarily on the interpretation of an old law from 1953-the Law of Underwater Territory which includes only one paragraph:

-- 1. (a) "The territory of the State of Israel shall include the seabed and subsoil of the underwater territories adjacent to the coast of Israel, which are beyond the territorial waters, wherever the depth of the water above them allows the exploitation of natural resources in those territories." - (b) "Nothing stated in subsection (a) shall affect the characterization of the water above these underwater territories and beyond the territorial waters of Israel, as high seas."
+- 1.(a) "The territory of the State of Israel will include the seabed and under the seabed of marine territories adjacent to the coast of Israel, which are beyond the territorial waters, to where the depth of the water above them allows the exploitation of natural resources in those territories." - (b) "Nothing mentioned in subparagraph (a) will detract from the character of the water above these marine territories and beyond the territorial waters of Israel, in the open sea."

-According to a legal opinion published in January 2013 by the Assistant Attorney General, Avi Licht, 19 the interpretation of the Underwater Territories Lawin the spirit of the Convention leads to the conclusion that Israel has the authority to apply a particular laws in its EEZ.20
+According to a legal opinion published in January 2013 by the Assistant Attorney General, Avi Licht, 19 the interpretation of this paragraph in the spirit of the

-18 Two previous drafts of the Law were published in 2008 and 2011.
+18 Two previous memos of the Law were published in 2008 and 2011.